ShebinJoseJacob/PdM/README.md

 ### Mobile App

 We are providing a Mobile app that enables users to analyse the machine.
-For more details [here](Android)
+Find more details [here](Android)